 The second reason Orbán thought Lex CEU would be a great move right now is the Trump-Putin constellation, which he greatly overestimated.

 Small minds think that an enemy’s enemy is a friend.
 Kicking at Soros didn’t only fit in the government’s long history of feverish Sorosing – it didn’t seem to hold any risk at all.
 After all, not only does Trump hate Soros – so does Orbán’s other “secular” power and apparent handler, Putin.
-But that was before Trump bombed Syria.
+But that was before Trump bombed Syria and reconciliation on Russia’s terms became impossible.

 “… the requirement that foreign institutions like CEU receive authorization from US federal authorities appears not to understand the US Constitution.
 US law clearly gives authority for higher education to the states. “